 - refined sugar-free

-Coconut milk will not work because of the water content.
-You’ll want a can of coconut cream stored in the fridge for at least 24 hours so it hardens.
-If you have a can of coconut milk, you can store it in the fridge and scoop the cream off the top.
+You’ll want a can of coconut cream stored in the fridge overnight so it hardens.
+If you have a can of coconut milk instead of cream, you can store it in the fridge and scoop the cream off the top.
+Avoid using a carton of coconut milk because of the water content!

 Store the cookies and whipped cream separately in airtight containers in the fridge.
 You can store them in the fridge for 5-7 days or freezer for a month.
 If you’d prefer to pre-assemble the whoopie pies, you’ll want to individually wrap them and freeze them.

-Whipped cream tends to melt easily.
-Frozen whipped cream will be thicker and melt less quickly.
+Depending on the climate where you live, the whipped cream can begin melting.
+Frozen whipped cream will be thicker and stay solid longer.
 You can also simply dip the cookies in the fresh whipped cream if you’d prefer not to assemble them.

 Pumpkin Whoopie Pies